 - Driving competitiveness – engaging top performers to perform even better, and motivating underperformers to improve

 - External reporting – outside world expects key figures and results

-- Basis for reward and compensation – employee pay for performance
+- The basis for reward and compensation – employee pay for performance

 When we look at what lies behind some of these concepts, such as ‘motivating the workforce,’ we can see that a number alone will not provide motivation, but rather a measure and a target.

-If a system of control is developed through KPIs, the system can become oppressive if there are no means to solicit help, or create a roadmap to improve performance (additional resources, improvement initiatives, etc.).
+If a system of control is developed through KPIs, the system can become oppressive if there is no means to solicit help or create a roadmap to improve performance (additional resources, improvement initiatives, etc.).

 13 Elements of a good KPI

 - Quantitative aspects of the KPI such as actual, target, and best performance